 The latter offers a 50% discount on the first shipment and 10% on any orders that follow.

-Additionally, you can use discount code MK to get an extra 10% off.
+Additionally, you can use discount code MK50 to save 50% on your first subscription order.

 Frequently Asked Questions